rururu/sail-pro/README.md

 5. How to change Fleet visibility?

-   Set a new Fleet visibility value and click Modify Instance button.
+   Set a new "Fleet visibility" value and click "Modify Instance" button.

 ## License